 I will not go through the steps to create the compliance policy as it's a simple, straightforward configuration and is already available on numerous blog posts.
 Many a time, I have seen that we follow the steps in these guides and configure the policies by simply copying the steps from these guides.

 So, If you are the one who will manage these endpoints, then you should know: what are you configuring?
 Is the policy needed in your environment?
-What will impact?
+What will be it's impact?

 Let's get started then by understanding the components in macOS compliance policies.